 The above could go some way to making an implementation compliant with GDPR's right to be forgotten with little effort being put into the infrastructure setup.
 Typically databases unlink rather than scrub so "deletes" aren't deletes and the original data might be recoverable.

 I think there was a lost opportunity to discuss the threat of uncovering secrets in the history of git repositories used by an implementation team.
-It would be great to see a git bisect command example using Lyft's high-entropy-string to see if any developers accidentally committed credentials, removed them with another commit and failed to rotate or destroy those credentials afterword.
+It would be great to see a git bisect command example using Lyft's high-entropy-string to see if any developers accidentally committed credentials, removed them with another commit and failed to rotate or destroy those credentials afterwards.

 I'll first mention a few complaints about this book.